• Skip to primary navigation

 220V Power Line Communication Remote Control Circuit

-This circuit is good for use at homes and short distance because signal uses high frequency of about 5 kHz and is not same like normal electric of 50 Hz.
+Furthermore, there is no need of extra wire, so this circuit is good for use at homes and short distance, because signal use high frequency of about 5 kHz and it is not same like normal electric of 50 Hz.

 What is a Power Line Communication Remote Control Circuit: